 Melting the butter over low heat and removing it before it is completely melted will reduce the amount of evaporation.
 Most butter in the United States is 80% fat, 16% water, and about 2-4% milk solids, so we want to keep as much moisture as possible when melting the butter.

-Step 7: Line a 12-cup muffin pan with paper liners and preheat the oven to 425 degrees F.
+Step 7: Line a 12-cup muffin pan with paper liners and preheat the oven to 425°F.

-Step 9: Place the brown sugar, granulated sugar, pumpkin pie spice, and salt in a large bowl and whisk together.
-Use your fingers to break up any brown sugar lumps.
-Brown sugar loves to clump together.
+Step 8: Place the brown sugar, granulated sugar, pumpkin pie spice, and salt in a large bowl and whisk together.

-Step 10: Next add the warm butter and whisk it into the sugar-spice mixture.
-It’s going to have a sandy texture.
+Step 9: Add the melted butter and whisk it into the sugar-spice mixture.

-Step 11: Whisk in the beaten eggs until the eggs are incorporated and the batter has a lighter color.
+Step 10: Whisk in the beaten eggs until the batter has a lighter color.

-Step 13: Add the dry ingredients in two batches, gently folding it in with a silicone spatula.
-Make sure to mix from the bottom of the bowl so you capture all the flour as you're mixing it in.
+Step 12: Add the dry ingredients in two batches, gently folding it in with a silicone spatula.

-Step 16: Bake the muffins at 425 degrees F for 5 minutes then without opening the oven door, reduce the temperature to 350 degrees F and baking until the muffins have risen and the internal temperature registers 202 degrees F. The muffins will have a slightly springy texture when touched and should have risen to twice their height.
+Step 15: Bake the muffins until they have risen and the internal temperature registers 202°F. The muffins will have a slightly springy texture when touched and should have risen to twice their height.

-Remove the muffins from the oven, cool them for 5 minutes, and then place the muffins on a wire rack to finish cooling.
+Remove the muffins from the oven and cool them on a wire rack.

 How to Make the Maple Glaze